If you are feeling somewhat in the dark with your IBS, read on.

 By seeing and feeling what was at the origin of the problem, she can start address that and re-balance.
 Yes, she will also have to treat the cascading physical problems, but once sorted, they will have no need to come back.

 Dig deep into your symptoms and your flare-ups.
 Look for what triggers you.
-And don’t just concentrate on food.
+Everything.
+Not just food.

 Dig deep into any other physical conditions you may have.